 Students may not begin a practicum placement unless the Field Education Program has secured the identification and commitment of a designated Field Instructor.
 The Field Instructor is the social worker who has responsibility for the development, implementation, and evaluation of the practicum student's educational experience at the practicum site.
 The Field Instructor provides oversight of any non-social work professional (Preceptor) or task supervisor who is involved in the student's learning process.
 The Field Instructor works with the student to plan the day-to-day learning activities and assignments which comprise the practicum.
-The Field Instructor supervision, and oversight and documentation of the student's practicum experience.
+The Field Instructor provides mentoring, instruction, professional guidance, practice and practicum supervision, and oversight and documentation of the student's practicum experience.
 The critical matrix of all practicum activities and assignments is focused, integrative discussions between the student and the Field Instructor.
 (See: Field Instructor and Preceptor Roles and Expectations)